-Magnesium is critically necessary to treat all hormonal imbalance issues – including PMS, PCOS, thyroid conditions, perimenopause, anxiety, and adrenal fatigue.
-It is the one sure-fire supplement I will always recommend to every single client that works with me here at FLO Living.
-There is not one woman I have met who has not needed a boost to her magnesium levels, and not one woman who is likely deficient in this mineral.
+Magnesium is critically necessary to treat all hormonal imbalance issues - including PMS, PCOS, thyroid conditions, perimenopause, anxiety, and adrenal fatigue.
+It is the one sure-fire supplemenst we always recommend.
+In our experience, there is not one woman we have met who has not needed a boost to her magnesium levels.

 Magnesium is magic for your hormones.
-It is a foundational support to all hormone functions in the body – without it you will not produce hormones at levels you need, and ovulation will become irregular.
-If you’ve just arrived at this website and you know you have a hormonal imbalance (even if you don’t yet know), and you want someplace to start, I suggest you start with magnesium.
-I cannot sing its praises enough!
+It is a foundational support to all hormone functions in the body - without it you will not produce hormones at levels you need, and ovulation will become irregular.
+If you’ve just arrived at this website and you know you have a hormonal imbalance (even if you don’t yet know), and you want someplace to start, start with magnesium!

-Our bodies literally get rid of magnesium when we are stressed because magnesium is a stress-preventer (evolutionarily, this makes sense – if you were stressed as a cave woman it was usually because of an immediate threat to your life – your body doesn’t want you chilled out in those moments so it gets rid of this chill-out, relaxing, sleep-aiding mineral).
+Our bodies literally get rid of magnesium when we are stressed because magnesium is a stress-preventer (evolutionarily, this makes sense - in generations past, if you were stressed it was usually because of an immediate threat to your life.
+Your body doesn’t want you to feel relaxed in those moments, so it gets rid of this chilled-out, sleep-aiding mineral).

 The benefits of magnesium

-These are some of the ways in which magnesium is vital for your hormonal balance and overall health and why it is critical to supplement when dealing with PMS, PCOS, adrenal fatigue, anxiety, thyroid disorder, perimenopause symptoms, and really any issue relating to your hormone cycle.
+These are some of the ways in which magnesium is vital for your hormonal balance and overall health, and why it is critical to supplement when dealing with PMS, PCOS, adrenal fatigue, anxiety, a thyroid disorder, perimenopause symptoms, and really any issue relating to your hormone cycle.

-- Blood sugar balance – magnesium helps to control insulin production and reduces sugar cravings, as such preventing blood sugar spikes.
+- Blood sugar balance – magnesium helps to control insulin production and reduces sugar cravings, and as such, prevents blood sugar spikes.
 This is vital when it comes to healing hormonal issues like PCOS.

 - Thyroid support – magnesium helps the production of the thyroid hormone and, as an anti-inflammatory, prevents thyroid disease.

 - Sleep aid – magnesium will make sure you get to sleep and stay asleep through the night.
-It also prevents the chronic urination that can be a sleep interruptor.
+It also prevents chronic urination, which can be a sleep interruptor.

-- Hormone creation – magnesium actually makes your hormones progesterone, estrogen and testosterone, so if you’re getting into peri-menopause or just off the Pill and your levels are low, it’s a great help to your body.
+- Hormone creation – magnesium actually makes your hormones progesterone, estrogen and testosterone, so if you’re getting into perimenopause or are just coming off the Pill and your levels are low, it’s a great help to your body.